-If left untreated, maternal depression poses damage to young children's development.
-This project aimed to help policymakers improve systems and policies that affect mothers' receipt of effective treatment.
-Researchers examined state policy choices in Medicaid and CHIP, links between maternal depression and children's nutrition, and innovative approaches in WIC to support depressed mothers.
+This project aimed to help policymakers improve systems and policies that affect mothers' receipt of effective depression treatment.
+Researchers examined state policy choices in Medicaid and CHIP, links between maternal depression and children’s nutrition, and innovative approaches in WIC to support depressed mothers.

 The Role of Stability in Children's Success